eejanke/PortfolioProjects/AnnualPerformanceReportSQLScript.md

 This sample data is used to analyze the impact of after school programs as funded by public monies.
 It is required to report this information to the appropriate government agencies.

-Skills – Select, case, alias, joins, aggregation, nested select join
+## Skills

+Select, Case, Alias, Aggregation, Join, Nested Select Join

+## Script

 Number of students participated in each hour range by grade.